pragmint/open-practices/practices/create-a-team-charter.md

 # Create a Team Charter

-A Team Charter is a living document that outlines a team's purpose, goals, and working agreements.
-While often viewed as a project management artifact, a Team Charter is actually a critical architectural tool for implementing **loosely coupled teams**.
+A *team charter* is a living document that outlines a team's purpose, goals, and working agreements.
+While often viewed as a project management artifact, a team charter is actually a critical architectural tool for implementing loosely coupled teams.
 Just as software services require well-defined APIs to interact without tight coupling, teams require well-defined human interfaces to collaborate without excessive coordination overhead.

 The DORA research indicates that high-performing teams can make large-scale changes without depending on fine-grained communication with people outside the team.
-A Team Charter facilitates this by making implicit norms explicit.
-It defines the team's "bounded context"—what they own, how they make decisions, and how other teams should interact with them.
+A team charter facilitates this by making implicit norms explicit.
+It defines the team's "bounded context"—-what they own, how they make decisions, and how other teams should interact with them.
 By establishing these ground rules, the charter reduces ambiguity, minimizes the need for constant synchronization meetings, and empowers the team to work autonomously.

 ## When to Experiment

 - You are a Team Lead and your team members are frequently confused about who owns specific tasks or decision-making rights, leading to delays and conflicts.
 - You are a Product Owner and you notice that your team spends excessive time in "alignment meetings" with other teams rather than building features.
 - You are a Developer and you feel that the team lacks a shared identity or clear mission, resulting in disjointed efforts and context switching.
-- You are an Engineering Manager scaling up a new cross-functional team and need to establish immediate trust and psychological safety to accelerate the "forming and storming" phases.
+- You are an Engineering Manager scaling up a new cross-functional team and need to establish trust and psychological safety to accelerate the "forming and storming" phases.

 ## How to Gain Traction